 1. Aim for an FHA Loan

-A U.S. Federal Housing Administration (FHA) loan comes with no minimum credit score requirements and does offer several low-down-payment home purchase options.
-Thus, an FHA loan is the Holy Grail for buyers with low or no credit in buying a home.
+A U.S. Federal Housing Administration (FHA) loan has no minimum credit score requirements and offers several low-down-payment home purchase options.
+Thus, an FHA loan is the Holy Grail for buyers with low or no credit buying a home.

-Note that not every private lender will go forward with an FHA-insured loan (although many do), so make sure you know about going in on any home lender due diligence and making sure your lender supports FHA loans.
+Not every private lender will go forward with an FHA-insured loan (although many do), so make sure you know about going in on any home lender due diligence and ensuring your lender supports FHA loans.

 2. Aim for Flexibility